-The aim of the EU Integrated Approach Module is to elaborate on the integrated approach to external conflict and crises and help course participants to better visualize the place and roles of various EU external levers of power within the multi-dimensional, multi-phased, multi-lateral and multi-level context.
+The aim of the EU Integrated Approach Module is to explore the EU Integrated Approach to external conflicts and crises, helping course participants better understand the roles and positioning of various EU external levers of power within a multi-dimensional, multi-phased, multi-lateral, and multi-level context.

-LO 1 Explore the Integrated Approach by investigating the common aspects of the full conflict cycle (shared conflict analyses and prevention, conflict sensitivity, mediation support, EU Know- responses to crises, gender sensitivity, stabilisation, etc.). ledge LO 2 Describe the process and mechanisms used in the EEAS Crisis Response Mechanism. mes LO 3 Discuss other EU crisis response mechanisms (Council and Commission) LO 4 Discuss the theory of change and its application to EU external action context. ntco LO 5 Analyse a conflict situation by addressing the nature of the crisis, actors in the crisis and their ng o Skills interests, identify possible scenarios to the crisis and formulate potential EU response options Learning outcomes within the framework of existing global and regional strategies LO 6 Share the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the humanitarian- Responsibility development one in fragile environments. and Autonomy LO 7 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda ı
+Learning Outcomes LO 1 Explore the Integrated Approach by investigating the common aspects of the full conflict cycle (shared conflict analyses and prevention, conflict sensitivity, mediation support, EU responses to crises, gender sensitivity, stabilisation, etc.).
+Knowledge LO 2 Describe the process and mechanisms used in the EEAS Crisis Response Mechanism and Crisis Management Procedures (CMP).
+LO 3 Discuss other EU crisis response mechanisms (Council and Commission) LO 4 Discuss the theory of change and its application to EU external action context.
+LO 5 Analyse a conflict situation by addressing the nature of the crisis, actors in the crisis and Skills their interests, identify possible scenarios to the crisis and formulate potential EU response options within the framework of existing global and regional strategies LO 6 Share the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the Responsibility and Autonomy humanitarian-development one in fragile environments. and Autonomy LO 6 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda